 From what I gather, Mijia is Xiaomi’s smart home brand and, according to reports, it should encompass all the major smart home products that come under the Mi branding.
 It could be that this is only the case in China.
 For example, in Portuguese the word mijia could be considered quite unsuitable for a brand and in the Swiss Xiaomi store you won’t find any smart home products with the Mijia branding.

-For simplicity’s sake I am going to be calling all models featured in this article Xiaomi Mi Air Purifier.
-Whether that is 100% correct I do not know.
+For simplicity’s sake, I will be calling all models featured in this article Xiaomi Mi Air Purifier.
+Whether that is 100% correct, I do not know.
 One thing I have discovered however is that the Air Purifier MAX and Air Purifier F1 both bare the Mijia logo whereas the others don’t and in some, if not all, cases use the Mi logo.
 The Mijia branded air purifiers have different designs and differently shaped filters.

 Xiaomi Mi Air Purifier Pro: Modest beginnings

-The filter is accessed using a door on the back and just as is the case on other models, the Xiaomi Mi Air Purifier Pro sucks in air through the front and side panels of the bottom chamber and blows it out of the top.
+You access the filter using a door on the back and, just as is the case on other models, the Xiaomi Mi Air Purifier Pro sucks in air through the front and side panels of the bottom chamber.
+It then exhausts the clean air out of the top.
 The neat thing about this system is that air will be taken in from all around the purifier.
 This model uses the same filters as the smaller Xiaomi Mi Air Purifiers.
 Although Xiaomi does suggest that it has the same lifetime as in the less powerful models, my guess is that you will be changing it more frequent due to the higher airflow.

 Xiaomi Mi Air Purifier Pro H: Reaching maturity

-For controls, it has what Xiaomi calls a touch panel but is in reality a screen with two embedded capacitive touch buttons.
-You can’t swipe between screens or adjust any settings other than the brightness and operation mode.
+For controls, it has what Xiaomi calls a touch panel, but is in reality a screen with two embedded capacitive touch buttons.
+You can’t swipe between screens or adjust any settings besides the brightness and operation mode.
 A coloured line at the bottom of the screen indicates the air quality and the current temperature, humidity, Wi-Fi signal strength and mode are also displayed.